 Chronic conditions affect 117 million people with 1 in 4 Americans having 2 or more chronic conditions.
 Safety-net providers see many patients with chronic conditions for their routine and specialized needs relating to their chronic conditions.
 Did you know a staggering 99% of all Medicare spending is on patients with chronic conditions?¹ This is a major reason the Centers for Medicare & Medicaid Services (CMS) are offering additional reimbursement opportunities for Chronic Care Management.

 We believe that the use of digital technologies that provide either one-way or two-way data between MIPS eligible clinicians and patients is valuable, including for the purposes of promoting patient self-management, enabling remote monitoring, and detecting early indicators of treatment failure. – CMS

 CCM is a Medicare reimbursement program for beneficiaries with multiple chronic conditions.
 Eligible beneficiaries include patients with 2 or more chronic conditions expected to last at least 12 months.
-The FQHC payment code is G0511 for a monthly $67 reimbursement, per patient, when 20 minutes of clinical staff time is spent on non-face-to-face care coordination.
+The Community Health Center (CHC) payment code is G0511 for 20 minutes of clinical staff time is spent on non-face-to-face care coordination.

 Note that this non-face-to-face time can be provided by clinical staff members, including external care managers.
 “Incident to” the services of the supervising (billing) practitioner, general supervision, can also be included.